 Simple tool to understand your results

-Accu-Chek Testing in Pairs is a simple tool that helps you track your blood glucose before and after a specific meal, exercise or other event.
+Accu-Chek Testing in Pairs is a simple tool that helps you track your blood glucose before and after a specific meal, physical activity or other event.
 Use it when you want to focus on just one thing in your daily eating habits or routine.
-For just 7 days, see how the things you do affect your blood glucose and what works for you.
+In just 7 days, see how the things you do affect your blood glucose and what works for you.

-How does the food or alcohol you choose affect your blood glucose?
+- How does the food or alcohol you consume affect your blood glucose?

-How did your blood glucose change between Before and After?
+- How did your blood glucose change between the Before and the After?

-What can you do next?
-Can you think of some simple steps to take (e.g., such as changing your serving sizes or walking after dinner)?
+- What can you do next?
+Can you think of some simple steps to take (e.g., changing your serving sizes or walking after dinner)?

 Download and print the free tool, and get started with just 3 easy steps.